Jihad of Usman dan Fodio: Battles

 Several minor skirmishes preceded the forces meeting at the Battle of Tsuntua.
-Although Yunfa was victorious and dan Fodio lost a number of men, the battle did not diminish his force.
-He retaliated by capturing the village of Matankari, which resulted in the battle of Tafkin Kwattoa, a major action between Yunfa and dan Fodio's forces.
+Although Yunfa was victorious and dan Fodio lost men, the battle did not diminish his force.
+He retaliated by capturing the village of Matankari, which resulted in the Battle of Tabkin Kwatto, a major action between Yunfa and dan Fodio's forces.
+Both the Gobirawa and Dan Fodio armies were ethnically mixed.
+The Gobirawa had some Tuaregs and Fulanis from the Sullubawa clan while the Muslims had Hausa, Fulani and a few Iwellemmedan Tuaregs.
+The Tuaregs of the Muslim army consisted of Agali and Adagh Muslims and possibly the sons of the Emir of Adagh.
 Although outnumbered, dan Fodio's troops were able to prevent Yunfa from advancing on Gunu and thus convince larger numbers of people to join his forces.

 In 1805, the forces of dan Fodio, the jihadists, captured the Hausa kingdom of Kebbi.
-In 1807 the jihadists had taken over Katsina whose ruler, Magajin Halidu, committed suicide following the defeat.
+In 1807, the jihadists had taken over Katsina whose ruler, Magajin Halidu, committed suicide following the defeat.
 They then captured the Sultanate of Kano whose king (Muhammad Alwali II) was forced to flee to Zazzau, then the village of Burum-Burum where he was soon killed in battle.
 In 1808, the jihadists assaulted Gobir, killing Yunfa in the battle of Alkalawa, and destroying large parts of the city.
-Furthermore Abdullahi dan Fodio also took over the Kebbi Emirate the same year.
+Furthermore, Abdullahi dan Fodio also took over the Kebbi Emirate the same year.

 With the capture of Gobir, the jihadists saw that they were part of a wider regional struggle.
-They continued with battles against a number of Hausa kingdoms, and the Sokoto Caliphate expanded over the next two years.
+They continued with battles against several Hausa kingdoms, and the Sokoto Caliphate expanded over the next two years.
 The last major expansion of the jihadists was the toppling of the Sayfawa dynasty in 1846.

 Founding of the Sokoto Caliphate

 Muhammed Bello, the son of Usman dan Fodio, transformed the semi-permanent camp of Sokoto into a city in 1809, during the Fulani war.
 Dan Fodio ruled from Sokoto as the religious leader of the Fulani jihad states from that point until 1815, when he retired from administrative duties.
 The Caliphate appointed various Emirs to govern the various states of the empire.
 These men were often veterans of the Fulani wars.
+Bello succeeded Usman dan Fodio as ruler of Sokoto and in 1817 adopted the title of sultan, an office that still exists, albeit stripped of most of its power by the British colonial government of Nigeria in 1903.